-This Planning Proposal is supported by an Urban Design Report prepared by Architectus (at Appendix A) which contains an indicative concept proposal for future development.
-This establishes an indicative building envelope for future development aligned with the proposed amended planning controls to NSLEP 2013.
+This amended planning proposal is supported by an Addendum Urban Design Report prepared by Architectus (at Appendix A) which contains an indicative concept proposal.
+This establishes an indicative building envelope for future development aligned with the amended NSLEP planning controls.